yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 We conduct research on task scheduling in the context of dynamic vehicular networks and model it as a Markov process.

-Next, we construct a resource scheduling method based on multi-agent deep reinforcement learning and reverse auction mechanism to achieve distributed and adaptive task scheduling.
+Next, we construct a task scheduling method based on multi-agent deep reinforcement learning and reverse auction mechanism to achieve distributed and adaptive task scheduling.

 In this process, PPO and LSTM are used to learn the bidding strategy of a single server, successfully capturing the temporal features and long-term dependencies in task scheduling.

-Finally, through simulation experiments and comparison with other benchmark methods, the effectiveness and superiority of the proposed method are verified.
+Finally, we verify the effectiveness and superiority of the proposed method through simulation experiments and comparison with other benchmark methods

-Our method shows excellent adaptability and robustness in complex environments, can accurately make task scheduling decisions in uncertainty, and greatly enhances the long-term stability of the system.

 ---

-Next, let me introduce the multi-agent reinforcement learning (MADRL) in the method part.
+Now, let me introduce the method part.
-Reinforcement learning aims to enable agents to make optimal decisions through interaction with the environment.

 In our research, deep reinforcement learning is used to train agents to make efficient decisions in the vehicular network environment.

 The core is that agents observe the environmental state, take actions and obtain rewards.
 The reward signal helps them learn the best actions to maximize long-term returns.

 Expanding to multiple agents interacting and learning in a shared environment forms MADRL.
 Multiple agents have their own strategies and rewards and may interact or depend on each other.

 However, MADRL faces difficulties such as controlling competition and cooperation among agents, dealing with environmental instability, overcoming information limitations, ensuring goal consistency and scalability.

 ---

-Now let me introduce the reverse auction mechanism.
+Next, let me introduce the reverse auction mechanism.
 Different from traditional auctions, in a reverse auction, the buyer does not set the price but issues a tender announcement and invites many suppliers to participate in the bidding.
-This method is especially suitable for purchasing some relatively standardized goods or services, such as raw materials, resources or labor.

 In this process, the buyer will clearly and in detail stipulate the specifications and requirements of goods or services, and suppliers will submit their quotations according to these specific requirements.

 Reverse auction has significant advantages.
-First, it can reduce costs.
-The fierce competition among suppliers will prompt more reasonable and advantageous prices.
-Second, it can improve procurement efficiency.
-The appropriate supplier and transaction plan can be quickly determined.
-Third, it strongly promotes competition among suppliers, thereby promoting the healthier development of the market and providing more high-quality choices for the buyer.
+It can reduce costs, improve procurement efficiency and promotes competition among suppliers.

 ---

 Those table shows the Parameter Setting of Simulation Environment.

-The simulation environment adopts a sequential turn-based interface from pettingzoo and can be compatible with multi-agent reinforcement learning algorithms.

-The number of tasks follows a Poisson distribution at each time step, while the resource requirements adopt a bimodal distribution to more accurately simulate the task characteristics in the real world.
+The number of tasks follows a Poisson distribution at each time step, while the resource requirements adopt a bimodal distribution to simulate the task characteristics in the real world.

 We chose Azure's dedicated hosts as representatives of edge servers and provided virtual machine options with different specifications and prices.

 We have adopted two different reinforcement learning agent models, PPO Agent and PPO LSTM Agent.
-The PPO Agent uses a multilayer perceptron (MLP), and the PPO LSTM Agent adds an LSTM layer on the basis of MLP, enhancing the model's ability to process time series data.
+The PPO Agent uses a MLP, and the PPO LSTM Agent adds an LSTM layer on the MLP, enhancing the model's ability to process time series data.

 ---